La Sportiva Skorpius CR Boot

 August to October is an exciting time for ski shops all across the country.
-New products are being unboxed for the first time, customers are trickling back in the door after the hot summer, and every falling leaf signals the pending arrival of winter.
-Each year, a handful of products really stand out*, and La Sportiva's new boot was one of the most anticipated.
+Each year, a handful of products really stand out*, and La Sportiva's boot was one of the most anticipated.
 The Skorpuis CR boot was meant to replace the Spitfire, and man did La Sportiva nail it.
 With a 68 degree range of walking motion and the smooth Spider ratchet closure system, the Skorpius goes up as well as it goes down (some might say it does so even better than its forebearer).
-Now, you don't have to compromise on performance or lug an ounce more than you need to into the backcountry-- The La Sportiva Skorpius boot is all you need for BC glory.
+Now, you don't have to compromise on performance or lug an ounce more than you need to into the backcountry -- The La Sportiva Skorpius boot is all you need for BC glory.

 * Even though we told them not to, the guys in the shop did bring cake and ice cream to work the day that these arrived.
 We apologize for any stray frosting or sprinkles, we tried to get it all, but a Costco cake thrown in the air does leave quite the mess.